keboola/component-kbc-project-metadata-v2/README.md

 ## Configuration

-To configure the extractor, either [a master access token (management token)](https://help.keboola.com/management/account/#tokens) is needed or an [array of storage tokens](https://help.keboola.com/management/project/tokens/) for all projects, for which metadata should be downloaded.
+To configure the extractor, either [a management token](https://help.keboola.com/management/account/#tokens) is needed or an [array of storage tokens](https://help.keboola.com/management/project/tokens/) for all projects, for which metadata should be downloaded.
 Additionally, you'll need to be able to specify the ID of your organization and region, where your projects are located.

 A sample of the configuration can be found in the [component repository](https://bitbucket.org/kds_consulting_team/kds-team.ex-kbc-project-metadata-v2/src/master/component_config/sample-config/).